Only order the items you need

 Check your medicine bag before you leave the pharmacy and return any unwanted medication

-- If you return any unwanted medication before you leave the pharmacy, the medicine can be reused and offered to a person who needs it.
+• If you return any unwanted medication before you leave the pharmacy, the medicine can be reused.

-Tell you GP practice if you no longer want or need a medication
+Tell your GP practice if you no longer want or need a medication

 Did you know?